ibm-cloud-docs/watson-knowledge-studio/tutorials-create-rule-model.md

 This tutorial helps you understand how to create a rule-based model that you can use to find text patterns that you define in documents.
 {: shortdesc}

-Rule-based models are experimental and are not intended for use in production deployments, and support for them might be discontinued with short notice.
+Rule-based models are experimental and are not intended for use in production deployments.
+Support for the models might be discontinued with short notice.
 {: note}

 You will build a model that can find text in documents that matches the pattern `month day, year`.
 For example, the model would find the date reference *May 1, 2010*.
 Before you define the rule pattern itself, you will create artifacts that will help you build the pattern, including a dictionary class that recognizes month mentions and a regular expression class that recognizes year mentions in text.